open-science-community-uppsala/open_science_community_uppsala/docs/content/faq.md

 - Sent at the first day of each month, for months that have an activity
 - Short

-See [the tweets archive](../publicity/tweets.md) for previous tweets.
+See [the skeets archive](../publicity/skeets.md) for previous skeets.

 ## Information for speakers